Twijn/cc-misc/tables.md

 # tables

 A utility module for table operations in ComputerCraft providing common table manipulation functions like searching, counting, copying, and comparison operations.
-Features: Element existence checking with includes(), table size counting for any table type, deep recursive copying with nested table support, deep recursive equality comparison, and works with both array-like and associative tables. @module tables
+Features: Element existence checking with includes(), table size counting for any table type, deep recursive copying with nested table support, deep recursive equality comparison, and works with both array-like and associative tables.

 ## Functions